lalitm14/BhagwatGitaAssistant_1/README.md

 - **Fully Offline**: Runs entirely on your local machine (no internet required after setup).
 - **Multilingual**: Ask questions in English/Hindi/Sanskrit, get answers in your chosen language.
 - **Voice Input/Output**: Speak your question (Vosk) and hear the answer (Piper TTS).
 - **Talking Avatar**: Generates a video of a talking head (SadTalker) synchronised with the audio **(!!)
-However please take note in the curent version of this app released here SadTalker talking-head fature has not been implemented**.
+Take note in curent App version released here SadTalker talking-head feature is not implemented**.
 - **Semantic Search**: Finds the most relevant Gita verses using a locally hosted vector index (FAISS + Vyakyarth).
 ---

 ## 📦 Prerequisites